 The bathroom.
-With medicine, beauty products, mouthwash, toothpaste and more, it can quickly become disorganized and messy.
-If you can’t find the things you need in the morning, you may find that you spend more time getting ready than you need to.
+Keeping this room clean and organized can be a challenge.
+There is medicine, beauty products, mouthwash, toothpaste and more!
+Your space can quickly become disorganized and messy.
+If you can’t find the things you need in the morning, you may spend more time getting ready than you need to.

 It also seems that things tend to multiply overnight too!
 I will go in and see that the one hairband is somehow four!
 How is that possible!
-I don’t get how this room just gets more and more stuff in it, when I know I’m not buying anything new.
+I don’t get how this room gets more and more stuff in it; when I know I’m not buying anything new!

 Another thing I notice is with our medicine.
 We don’t need it very often (thankfully), so it is nothing for it to end up expired.
-However, it has take up permanent residency in the cabinet.
-I just need to clear them out and dispose of them properly.
+However, it has taken up permanent residency in the cabinet.

 It may feel like trying to organize the bathroom is the most daunting task, but once you jump in and get started, I promise you that it really will not be that bad.
 You may find that it takes you no more than 30 – 45 minutes.
-Once it is done, you will be so glad that you did it – I promise!!
+Once you are through, you will be so glad that you did it – I promise!!

 – items you no longer use